 This concept generally works (otherwise those vendors wouldn’t have chosen it), but the main problem with that approach is that the traffic is no longer end-to-end encrypted.
 The local antivirus scan proxy has to simulate web servers perfectly down to the tiniest detail in order not to weaken the encryption chain.
 Here is where implementation mistakes are easily made and the security problems described in the earlier mentioned study arise.

-Doing it differently: How Emsisoft’s Surf Protection works
+Doing it differently: How Emsisoft’s Web Protection works

 That method may not be as precise as URL filtering, but it comes with two significant advantages:

 - It doesn’t rely on spying on any encrypted traffic, so it doesn’t provide as much surface for attackers as other concepts.

 - It doesn’t require huge cloud-based databases to verify good and bad website addresses, which means it’s less intrusive on your privacy by design, as all matching is done locally on your computer.

 In the media it was often quoted that people would be better off without antivirus software.
 If we would share that view, we probably wouldn’t have spent the last ~15 years developing malware protection software.
 We at Emsisoft believe that the main purpose of antivirus software is to prevent users from suffering from the consequences of occasional mistakes that are made by all of us.
 Once in a while, even the best security experts make unintended clicks on a bad file or on the wrong checkbox during a setup that installs a PUP when they are in a hurry- and regret it the second after.
 Antivirus software is your safety net for those (hopefully) rare situations.

 Protect your device with Emsisoft Anti-Malware.Did your antivirus let you down?
 We won’t.
 Download your free trial of Emsisoft Anti-Malware and see for yourself.
 Start free trial